smanjara/nexus/README.rst

 *"Learn to refactor, refactor to learn."*

-I understand there are quite a few areas where the above applies, so if you come across any please feel free to raise an issue with details or pull requests are always welcome.
+I understand there are quite a few areas where the above applies, so if you are here please feel free to raise an issue with implementation details or pull requests are always welcome.

 Continuous Integration utilities